CosmoB12/E-commerce-Product-Analytics/README.md

 ![Funnel Drop-Off](assests/funnel.png)

-**Once users add to cart, they almost always buy.** Cart abandonment sits at ~17%, which is a healthy rate.
-The checkout experience is working — users who express purchase intent follow through.
+- **Once users add to cart, they almost always buy.** Cart abandonment sits at ~17%, which is a healthy rate.
+The checkout experience is working, users who express purchase intent follow through.
 This means checkout optimization is a low-priority investment compared to the top-of-funnel problem.

-**The decision stage, not the transaction stage, is where confidence breaks down.** Users are likely arriving, browsing, and leaving without feeling confident enough to act.
+- **The decision stage, not the transaction stage, is where confidence breaks down.** Users are likely arriving, browsing, and leaving without feeling confident enough to act.
 This points to unclear value proposition or insufficient social proof on product pages rather than any friction in the purchase flow itself.

 ---

 ### Engagement Behavior

 **Users are genuinely active in-session, but slow to commit.** Users perform multiple interactions per session, yet only ~34% convert in a single visit.
-High in-session engagement exists — but it is not translating to immediate purchase decisions.
+High in-session engagement exists, but it is not translating to immediate purchase decisions.

 ![Engagement per User](assests/engagement.png)
 ![Sessions Before Purchase](assests/sessions_to_purchase.png)

-**Most users require multiple sessions before converting.** ~66% of converting users return for more than one session before making a purchase, with many needing 4 or more visits.
-Purchases are considered, not impulsive — users are likely comparison shopping or waiting for a trigger to act.
+- **Most users require multiple sessions before converting.** ~66% of converting users return for more than one session before making a purchase, with many needing 4 or more visits.
+Purchases are considered, not impulsive, users are likely comparison shopping or waiting for a trigger to act.

-**Engagement is the strongest leading indicator of conversion.** Users who interact deeply with the product are pre-qualified buyers.
+- **Engagement is the strongest leading indicator of conversion.** Users who interact deeply with the product are pre-qualified buyers.
 There is a strong correlation between in-session engagement depth and likelihood to eventually purchase, making engagement a key metric to monitor and optimize for.

 ---

 ### Retention & Repeat Purchase

-**Repeat purchase behavior exists — but it is slow and need-driven.** The majority of users do return for a second purchase, which signals product satisfaction.
+- **Repeat purchase behavior exists — but it is slow and need-driven.** The majority of users do return for a second purchase, which signals product satisfaction.
 However, the median time to second purchase is ~45 days, suggesting usage is occasion-based rather than habitual.

-**Users return when they need something, not because the product keeps them coming back.** There is no evidence of habit loops or regular engagement driving return visits.
+- **Users return when they need something, not because the product keeps them coming back.** There is no evidence of habit loops or regular engagement driving return visits.
 The product has earned loyalty but has not yet earned a regular place in users' routines, which caps the frequency ceiling on repeat revenue.

 ---